• Low Cost, High Quality, Friendly • Professional Pest ControlServices

 Viburnum Leaf Beetle

 The viburnum leaf beetle is approximately 4.5 to 6.5 mm in length.
-The head, thorax and elytra are generally brown, and the anterior edge of the elytra is slightly dark.
-The dorsal surface is covered with dense golden-grey hair .
-In overall appearance, viburnum leaf beetle resembles the elm leaf beetle except for minor differences in size and color.
-Generally, the elm leaf beetle is slightly larger with a body length of 5.8 to 6.8 mm .
-In addition, the elm leaf beetle has a light brown body with a dark stripe on the edge of each forewing, almost reaching the apex tip of wing.
+Its head, thorax, and elytra are generally brown, with a slightly darker anterior edge on the elytra.
+The dorsal surface is covered with dense golden-grey hair, giving it a distinctive texture.
+In appearance, the viburnum leaf beetle closely resembles the elm leaf beetle, though it is slightly smaller and differs subtly in color.
+The elm leaf beetle, typically 5.8 to 6.8 mm long, features a light brown body and a dark stripe along the edge of each forewing, nearly reaching the apex.
+If you’re dealing with this invasive species, seeking professional garden pest control Queens services is essential to protect your landscape from further damage.

-Viburnum leaf beetle adults and larvae consume native and exotic species of viburnum in natural and managed landscapes.
-Although they show a preference for species with little hair (pubescence) on the foliage, they severely damage many of the approximately 150 known species of viburnum.
-Viburnum leaf beetle commonly grown viburnums into highly susceptible (first to be attacked; generally destroyed within 3 years), susceptible (eventually destroyed), moderately susceptible (usually not destroyed) and resistant species (little or no feeding damage).
-Most species in all groups suffer more feeding damage when grown in the shade.
+Viburnum leaf beetle adults and larvae consume both native and exotic viburnum species in natural and managed landscapes.
+While they prefer varieties with minimal leaf hair (pubescence), they can cause severe damage to many of the approximately 150 known species of viburnum.
+Viburnums are typically categorized into four groups based on their vulnerability: highly susceptible (quickly attacked and destroyed within 3 years), susceptible (eventually destroyed), moderately susceptible (usually survive), and resistant (experience little or no damage).
+Notably, all categories tend to experience more extensive feeding damage when grown in shaded environments.
+For effective protection and treatment, many residents turn to garden pest control Queens services to manage infestations and preserve their ornamental plants.

 Life Cycle : Adult females lay eggs from late June to October or until the first killing frost.
-During a females life span, she lays up to 500 eggs on viburnum twigs and small branches by excavating deep, rounded pinhead sized egg cavities in a straight row on the under surface of the terminal twigs.
+During a female’s life span, she lays up to 500 eggs on viburnum twigs and small branches by excavating deep, rounded pinhead-sized egg cavities in a straight row on the undersurface of the terminal twigs.
+Managing such beetle infestations is an essential part of effective garden pest control Queens residents rely on for healthy landscapes.

 Viburnum Leaf Beetles